The Most-Followed Esports Players on Instagram

 Immediately, we noticed that the most-followed female gamer earned 29 times less than the most-followed male gamer.
 It's worth noting that some tournament earnings are low simply because fewer esports players participate, so even those winning more tournaments may have lower total earnings.
 That said, the trend of men earning more than their female counterparts was stark.

 The most-followed female player was Imane Anys.
 Her Instagram, which currently has over 5 million followers, showcases not only her gaming skills but also her ability to create content.
 From tournaments alone, however, she had earned only $20,775 thus far.
-Compare this with Kyle Jackson, who had 3.5 million followers on Instagram, but had earned over $500 million in tournament winnings already.
+Compare this with Kyle Jackson, who had 3.5 million followers on Instagram, but had earned over $500,000 in tournament winnings already.
 In order to combat sexism, some women have reverted to hiding their gender online, while other organized groups are attempting more systemic change.
 It's certainly an issue we'll be keeping our eye on.

 Teaming Up on Social

 Esports companies and players often wear multiple hats even within the singular industry.
 Sometimes they must work simultaneously as competition organizers, content creators, or even rights-holders.
 Their social media channels can actually help them accomplish all of this, and teams certainly make the most of this advantage.
 After all, a single organization can be responsible for financing a tournament and then broadcasting it, and the next portion of our study looked into these followings and earnings by team.